thosgood/this-weeks-finds/markdown/151-200/week182.md

             _
     {w: w = Du for some u}

-This is called the \"(i,j)th Dolbeault cohomology group of M\".
+This is called the "(i,j)th Dolbeault cohomology group of M".

-That\'s Hodge theory in a nutshell.
-There\'s even *more* you can do when M is a Kaehler manifold, but I\'m getting a little tired, so I\'ll just let you read about that here:
+That's Hodge theory in a nutshell.
+There's even *more* you can do when M is a Kaehler manifold, but I'm getting a little tired, so I'll just let you read about that here:

 6\) R. O. Wells, Differential analysis on complex manifolds, Springer,